 - Companion dog (for people who don't require support with sounds but would benefit from emotional support and companionship because of their deafness or hearing loss).
 Find out more.

 Which type of dog would be best for you?

 There are a number of reasons why a certain type of dog could be the ideal match for you.
 Here’s a bit of information on the three roles:

-This is the best known dog role we provide – and it’s the one we aim for all our dogs to achieve.
+This is the best-known dog role we provide – and it’s the one we aim for all our dogs to achieve.

-A hearing dog wears the distinctive burgundy hearing dog coat when out in public.
+A hearing dog wears the distinctive burgundy hearing dog jacket when out in public.
 This also helps to make other people aware that the person with the dog is deaf – making deafness more ‘visible’.